BensonGardner/opt-mobile-portfolio/README.md

 3. Defer or make asynchronous the loading of both JS files.

+### CSS
+1. Hardware-accelerate CSS animation of pizzas by using translateZ(0) to access GPU.

 ### Images
 1. Reduce size of pizzeria.jpg, and create a small version of pizzeria.jpg for index page.